Sale and Assignment of LLC Membership Interests

 (2) could not be ascertained from the company agreement.

-An assignment of membership interest necessarily involves a re-allocation of percentage interests among named members.
-BOC Section 101.201 addresses this issue, stating “The profits and losses of a limited liability company shall be allocated to each member of the company on the basis of the agreed value of the contributions made by each member, as stated in the company’s records. . . .”
-Accordingly, attention should be given to the effective date of the assignment, since the transfer may have accounting consequences.
+Attention should be given to the effective date of the assignment, since the transfer date may have more than one level of significance.
 It is advisable to select an effective date or record date for the assignment that facilitates easier calculation of profits and losses, or at least does not unduly complicate that calculation.

 (1) Valuation.
 Most small-business assignments of LLC membership interest occur among insiders who are already acquainted with the company’s assets, liabilities, management, and operations.
 For potential assignees who do not fall in this category, the question of valuation arises—not just valuation of the membership interest itself but valuation of the LLC as a whole, since the two are effectively inseparable.